Beef Questions and Answers | Interview with a Nutritionist

 Land O’Lakes Pays Tribute With The Farmer by Amelia Barr

-Remember when RAM Trucks paid tribute to farmers and ranchers with their 2013 campaign featuring Paul Harvey’s “So God Made A Farmer”?
-The video was a great success stirring conversation and emotion with impressive scenes from America’s heartland.
-The video debuted during the Super Bowl and has since garnered 20+ million views online.
-Take a […]
+The Farmer by Amelia Barr is a historic poem that celebrates the work of farmers.
+Remember when RAM Trucks paid tribute to farmers and ranchers with their 2013 campaign featuring Paul Harvey's "So God Made A Farmer"?
+The video was a great success stirring conversation and emotion with impressive scenes from America's heartland.
+The video … Continue reading Land O’Lakes Pays Tribute With The Farmer by Amelia Barr

 The total number of people who use YouTube – 1,300,000,000.
 300 hours of video are uploaded to YouTube every minute!
 Almost 5 billion videos are watched on YouTube every single day.
-(Source) Video is by far the top format for consuming content online today.
-YouTube has long been a mainstay in this medium.
-However, the power […]
+(Source) Included in those numbers are a growing number of farmers on YouTube sharing their daily lives growing food.
+Video is by far the top … Continue reading Top 5 Farmers on YouTube to Follow

 Ranchers Share Antibiotics Use Following Subway Announcement